SUPPORT

 “Unlike the $1 phoenix-y move to offload the firm’s government business to Allegro to set up Scyne advisory…Burrowes and PwC Australia want a more market-appropriate sum for the stake, assigning the Business Recovery Services team to assess its value”.

-PIC’s structure of — giving it access to limited tender contracts for small Indigenous companies — was reportedly a draw card.
+PIC’s structure — giving it access to limited tender contracts for small Indigenous companies — was reportedly a draw card.

 “That’s what Burrowes and the PwC deals team want the buyers to pay up for,” the article states.